 Imagine a form on a website that allows you to change your email address.
-To change it, all you have to do is write your new address into an input field and click on "change" while you are logged in.
-If you are not logged in, i.e. you do not have a session cookie the form would not work.
+To change it, all you have to do is write your new address into an input field and click “Change” while you are logged in.
+If you are not logged in, you do not have a session cookie, and the form won't work.
 Let’s see how this input field works by looking at the underlying HTML code:

-In the web form code above there are three important HTML attributes; method, action and name.
+In the web form code above, there are three important HTML attributes:

 Such requests are logged in the web server’s log files and in the browser history.
-Therefore the GET verb should only be used to transmit non-sensitive information and for actions that don’t change data (insert, update, delete etc.), such as an indicator of the current page you are browsing; ?page=home.
+Therefore, the GET verb should only be used to transmit non-sensitive information and for actions that don’t change data (so no insert, update, or delete).
+For example, it could be used to indicate the page you are currently browsing, such as

 The second HTML attribute is called

-The name attribute in the web form’s input field that contains the name of the parameter in which the data you submit will be stored.
-Therefore if you type in firstname.lastname@example.org in the form and click the submit button, the value of the parameter mail will be
+name attribute in the web form’s input field that contains the name of the parameter in which the data you submit will be stored.
+Therefore, if you type in firstname.lastname@example.org in the form and click the submit button, the value of the parameter

 The HTTP POST Request

-Upon submitting this form, the browser sends the below HTTP request:
+When the form is submitted, the browser sends the following HTTP request: